 Every day, we meet people who are living in very different circumstances.
 We are honored to help them meet their needs through the support of donors like you.

-[You might include a brief story of an individual here, if appropriate.]
+[You might incorporate some nonprofit storytelling by including a brief story of an individual here and linking to a bigger article, if appropriate.]

 This holiday season, we are hoping to raise $[XXX] so that we can provide [what] to [whom] over the next [period of time].